wright-group/yaqc-cmds/README.md

 # PyCMDS

-A collection of tools to make diagrams commonly used by the Wright group. __In progress - not ready for use currently.__
+A collection of tools to make diagrams commonly used by the Wright group. __In progress.__

 Dependencies:
 - comtypes